shawn-dsilva/mern-login-signup-component/README.md

 ## mern-login-signup-component

-Complete and ready-to-use component for Login and Sign-Up using Reactjs, Node.js + Express and MongoDB
+Minimalistic, ready-to-use component for  Sessions based Login and Sign-Up using Reactjs, Node.js + Express and MongoDB